bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 ```

 In this error condition, the user has incorrectly used a rule and Bazel is
 failing at runtime.
-Like python, there is no type checking at runtime.
+Like python, type errors happen at runtime.

 In the following error, a user inadvertently made a change to XCHammer's BUILD
 file that passed the wrong data type to the rule, `gen_xchammer_config`:

 Bazel's stacktrace indicates it failed in the file
 `/path/to/xchammer/BazelExtensions/xchammerconfig.bzl` at `line 22`.
 The
-original callsite resides in the file `/path/to/xchammer/BUILD.bazel` at line
+original callsite resides in the file `/path/to/xchammer/BUILD.bazel` at `line
-`151`.
+151`.
 To remediate this issue, generally refer to the rule documentation or
 source code and do what the rule was expecting.
 There is no universal
 prescription to fix this error: there infinite possibilities of incorrect data
 type permutations.